brimdata/brimcap/docs/Custom-Brimcap-Config.md

 > that would reduce the scope of such clashes and hopefully make this escaping
 > unnecessary.

-Putting it all together, we can test it by creating a new pool and then running `brimcap load` to import a sample pcap.
+Putting it all together, we can test it by using our command combination to create a new pool and import the data for a sample pcap.

 ```
+$ export ZDEPS="/opt/Brim/resources/app.asar.unpacked/zdeps"
-$ /opt/Brim/resources/app.asar.unpacked/zdeps/zed api create -p testpool2
+$ $ZDEPS/zed api create -p testpool2
-$ /opt/Brim/resources/app.asar.unpacked/zdeps/brimcap load -root "$HOME/.config/Brim/data/brimcap-root" -config nfdump.yml -p testpool2 sample.pcap
+$ $ZDEPS/brimcap analyze -config nfdump.yml sample.pcap | $ZDEPS/zed api load -p testpool2 -
 ```

 Our pool is now ready to be queried in Brim.